 And all this over $0.00.
 This story can also be viewed on the ABC (Australian Broadcasting Corporation) website.
 Who employed these idiots??

 Origins: This wacky tale of billing technology gone horribly wrong first appeared on the Internet in July 1997.
 It's pointless to ask if this

 Later versions of the same

 It's best we forget about trying to find this mystery man and instead look at the story.
 There's nothing implausible about receiving a zero-sum statement; people get them all the time.
 What elevates this particular cyber-version into the realm of legend are the additional details tacked on after that event.
 This story works as an engaging piece of fiction because of the mounting sense of frustration the victim endures as the people he turns to for help prove incapable of undoing what a machine has done.
 He finally (he thinks) figures a way to beat the machine at its own game by sending a $0.00 check to pay the $0.00 bill, but in doing so causes his bank's computer to hit the bricks and his check to bounce, prompting yet another dunning notice from the credit card company.

-A zero-dollar check isn't going to cause any financial institution's computers to crash.
-If that were all it took, people looking for a few extra days before checks they'd written cleared their accounts (or pranksters merely seeking to wreak industrial havoc) would routinely deposit zero-dollar checks in order to bring banking systems to their knees.
+It's great tale, but it's probably not a real one: It's unlikely that a zero-dollar check could or did cause a financial institution's computers to crash.
+If that were all it took, people looking for a few extra days before checks they'd written cleared their accounts (or pranksters merely seeking to wreak industrial havoc) would have routinely deposited zero-dollar checks in order to bring banking systems to their knees.

 Variations on this story have been around for years.
 This one comes from a 1970 joke book:

 Winning a battle with a computer system is getting to be more fun than sneaking into the subway through an exit gate used to be when we were kids.
 Let's give a great big hand to latest winner

 Damned if he didn't get a form letter in return thanking him for his patronage.